Fabletownn/blast-mine-dynamite-restriction/README.md

 Toggles the types of chat messages you receive depending on dynamite availability (default All Messages).

 **All Messages**
-- You receive all of the following chat messages.
+- You receive all the following chat messages.

 **Out Of Dynamite Only**
 - You only receive a chat message notifying you when you run out of dynamite.